zomry1/Hystrix-Box/README.md

 * Create validator for ciphers and use them
 * Fix exit call in getFileExtension
 * add all built tools to menu
-* add file output option to tools
 * collect forensics tools to one Ultimate tool
 * add json output format for email analyzer
 * add leet Decoder to Ultimate decoder
 * Change extractor module to extract all if not specific extractor chosen
 * add extensions
+* Fix return to title broken